Roast Vegetables

 How to Store Roast Vegetables?

-After the roast vegetables have cooled down.
-Place it in an airtight container and store in the fridge for three to five days.
-Freezing Roast vegetables is possible.
-However, it is important to take into consideration that the texture of some vegetables will lose its crispiness.
+After the roast vegetables have cooled, place them in an airtight container and refrigerate for 3 to 5 days.
+Freezing roasted vegetables is possible.
+However, it is important to consider that the texture of some vegetables may lose crispness.
 Root vegetables such as potatoes and carrots will freeze well.
-Other vegetables such as the Red pepper can become mushy.
+Other vegetables, such as red peppers, can become mushy.

 What to Serve with Roast Vegetables?

-Roast vegetables are considered a standard side-dish for most family gatherings.
+Roasted vegetables are a standard side dish at most family gatherings.
 Loaded with nutrients and a vibrant collection of root vegetables, this hearty dish pairs with most main meals.
-Consider serving alongside Grilled Steak, Grilled fish or your favourite Pasta dishes or Salads.
+Consider serving alongside Grilled Steak, Grilled fish, or your favourite Pasta dishes or Salads.

 Expert tips